-A quarterly magazine called “The Marlow Donkey” (named after the former steam train which ran on the branch railway line) is published with articles and photographs submitted by members.
+All members receive a regular newsletter by email, along with a quarterly magazine called "The Marlow Donkey" (named after the former steam train which ran on the branch railway line).

 The Society’s website contains details of forthcoming talks and events together with a Gallery of railway photographs and previous editions of “The Marlow Donkey”.

 Probus Clubs are for retired/semi retired professional and business people who enjoy getting together and meeting other people from similar backgrounds.
 The Club was formed in 1981 and over the years has expanded and we now have a full membership of 60 men.